 Hosted web canvas constructs

-Visual canvas-oriented capabilities are Teams-aware webpages embedded in Microsoft Teams, such as tabs, personal apps, task modules (displaying an embedded iframe), stage views, meeting tabs, shared meeting stage, and in-meeting dialogs.
+Visual canvas-oriented capabilities are Teams-aware webpages embedded in Microsoft Teams, such as tabs, personal apps, dialogs (displaying an embedded iframe), Stage Views, meeting tabs, shared meeting stage, and in-meeting dialogs.
 They're hosted in the cloud with the rest of your SaaS app that runs in the web browser.

 These webpages often have the instrumentation done for core SaaS web app needs.
 You just need to capture Teams-specific events and handle them for Teams-specific instrumentation in your code.
 It's handy for your analytics needs that tabs are “Teams-aware” webpages.

-- Microsoft 365 tenant ID (Azure AD tenant) for the current user (
+- Microsoft 365 tenant ID (Microsoft Entra tenant) for the current user (

 - License type assigned to the user and the SKU for the current user’s tenant.
 Possible values are F1, E1, E3, and E5 enterprise plans for (